Happyquack/GloomhavenModifierDeck/README.md

 Here's what I'm working on adding:

 <ul>
+  <li> Reorganizing code behind the scenes to make it easier to follow and add new features </li>
   <li> The probabilities of ending up with certain attack ranges (e.g. +0 or above, +1 or above) </li>
   <li> Taking rolling modifiers into account when displaying the expected damage </li>
   <li> Taking advantage into account when displaying numerical rolling modifier chances </li>